Folding $\pi$: Folding algebraic approximants to Pi

 The best cubic approximant whose origami construction fits inside a square with at most 64 divisions and which cannot be mistaken for another nearby root is the cubic \beq 8x^3-17x^2-16x-30=0 \eeq which only has one real root, a distance of $1.27\ldots\times10^{-5}$ from $\pi$.

-Finally, the best cubic approximation of $\pi$ was found which can fit within a Letter or A4 sheet of paper such that after folding the approximant the root can be measured directly in cm.
-It is the cubic given by \beq x^3-x^2-8x+4=0 \eeq which has the real root $3.1413\ldots$, accurate to 3 digits.
+Finally, the best cubic approximation of $\pi$ was found which can fit within a Letter or A4 sheet of paper such that after folding the approximant the root can be measured directly in cm is the cubic given by \beq x^3-x^2-8x+4=0 \eeq which has the real root $3.1413\ldots$, accurate to 3 digits.

-The origami folding procedure is given in Figure~\ref{fig:foldingactivity}, where a printing such that the length from B to O is 1~cm will result in a crease crossing line M such that the length from O to the crease intersection is $3.1413\ldots$.
+The origami folding procedure is given in Figure~\ref{fig:foldingactivity}, where O is the origin.
+The point b is at (0,-1), the line segment L is at y=1, the point a is at (4,8), and the line D is at x=-4.
+A single fold is made by aligning point a to line D while at the same time aligning point b to line L, making a crease that crosses line M. A printing such that the length from b to O is 1~cm will result in a crease crossing line M such that the length from O to the crease intersection is $3.1413\ldots$.
 Note that in practice care must be taken to ensure that a printer will print at 100\% scaling.